Loretta Goggi: The sixties

-Starting in 1965, after having already participated in many television productions, she also dedicated himself to dubbing: she is the Italian voice of Tweety in the Warner Bros.
+Starting in 1965, having already participated in many television productions, she also dedicated herself to dubbing: she is the Italian voice of Tweety in the Warner Bros.
 Merrie Melodies (flanked by Gigi Proietti, who dubbed Sylvester the Cat), and famous actresses such as Katharine Ross, Kim Darby, Mita Medici, Agostina Belli, Ornella Muti and Silvia Dionisio; in the same period she deepend her studies in diction, piano and singing.